polca/premise/docs/development/iam-mapping.rst

         "World": ["GLO", "RoW"]
     }

-Note that the IAM region names must be identical to the ones used in the IAM scenario files.
+IAM region names must be identical to the ones used in the IAM scenario files.